 Credit risk: Credit risk is defined as the risk that one party entitled to a financial instrument will cause a financial loss to another party by failing to discharge an obligation.
-In accordance with IFRS 7 "Financial Instruments: Disclosures", the maximum credit risk exposure in the statement of financial position as of December 31st, 2023, and 2022, amounted to EUR 6,683,327 thousand and EUR 4,815,092 thousand, respectively.
+In accordance with IFRS 7 "Financial Instruments: Disclosures", the maximum credit risk exposure in the statement of financial position as of December 31st, 2024, and 2023, amounted to EUR 7,385,418 thousand and EUR 6,683,327 thousand, respectively.

-As of December 31st, 2023 and 2022, credit risk is concentrated geographically in Spain, with the Parent Company (see Note 16).
-As of December 31st, 2023 and 2022 there are no impaired assets.
-The financial performance and positions of the Parent Company are important for the recoverability of the exposures in place.
+As of December 31st, 2024 and 2023, credit risk is concentrated geographically in Spain, with the Parent Company (see Note 16).
+As of December 31st, 2024 and 2023 there are no impaired assets.
+The financial performance and positions of Banco Bilbao Vizcaya Argentaria, S.A. are important for the recoverability of the exposures in place.